theRealAph/ScopeLocals/README.md

       Logger.warn(() -> "Warning : %s you have been warned".format(request.getName());

-This variant of method warn `Supplier` avoids the cost of executing the format call in the case where the logger level is set to exclude printing of warning messages.
+This variant of method `warn` avoids the cost of executing the format call when the logger level is configured to exclude printing of warnings.
 The logger will only invoke the supplier code if needed.
-Unfortunately, this also means the logger code has to call back to arbitrary code supplied by the business log.
-It might prefer to rest the permissions for the duration of this call:
+Unfortunately, this also means the logger code has to call back to arbitrary code supplied by the business logic.
+It might prefer to reset the permissions for the duration of this call:

     class Logger {
       ...
       void warn(Supplier<String> supplier) {
-        Permissions permissions = ServerFrameworkPERMISSIONS.get();
+        Permissions permissions = ServerFramework.PERMISSIONS.get();
         if (!permissions.allowed(LOG) {
           throw new  InvalidAccessException(...)
         }